Design and Scheduling of an AI-based Queueing System: Proof of heavy traffic lower bound (Theorem )

 \begin{lemma}[Stopping times of $\sumTtW$] Given $\varepsilon>0$, consider the sequence of stopping times $\{t_i(\varepsilon): i \in \mathbb{N}\}$ of $\sumTtW$

 Then, we have that

 \end{lemma}

 \begin{proof} We prove by contradiction and will show that if Lemma~\ref{lemma: stopping time of tilde w} does not hold, then there exists $[a, b]\subset [0, 1]$ such that $b-a > 0$ and $\sumTtW$ is a constant on $[a, b]$.
 We argue that the latter leads to a contraction using that $\sumTtW$ is a reflected Brownian motion as shown in Proposition~\ref{prop: convergence and approximation of predicted class N, tau, T, and W}.
-If $\sumTtW (t)=0$ for $t\in [a,b]$, then the associated Brownian motion must be monotonically decreasing on $[a,b]$ because of the definition of the reflection mapping~\citep{Whitt02}, but this is a zero probability event~\citep{MortersPe10}.
+If $\sumTtW (t)=0$ for $t\in [a,b]$, then the underlying Brownian motion must stay at its running minimum throughout $[a,b]$ because of the definition of the reflection mapping~\citep{Whitt02}, but this is a zero probability event~\citep{MortersPe10}.
 If $\sumTtW (t)=c$ for some positive constant $c$ and $t\in [a,b]$, it is contradictory to the nondifferentiability of Brownian motion~\citep{MortersPe10}.

 Suppose for the purpose of contradiction that there exists some $\delta > 0$, a sequence of $\varepsilon_k \rightarrow 0$, and a sequence of $\{i_k\}_{k=1}^{\infty}$ satisfying

 Let $I(k) =[t_{i_k}(\varepsilon_k), t_{i_k}(\varepsilon_k) + \delta]\subset[0, 1]$ for all $k \geq 1$.
 We claim that there exists $b - a \geq \delta_0 > 0$ and a subsequence $\{k_l\}_{l=1}^\infty$ such that $[a, b] \subset I(k_l)$ for all $l \geq 1$.
 Let $M = \lceil 2/\delta\rceil$ .
 Partition $[0, 1]$ into with $a_{r + 1} - a_r = \delta / 2 > 0$, possibly except the last interval.
 Evidently, there exists some $r_0 \in \{0,1,..., M - 1\}$ such that $[a_{r_0}, a_{r_0 + 1}] \cap I(k) \neq \emptyset,$ for infinitely many $k$'s; otherwise $\sum_{m=0}^{M-1} \# \{k : [a_{m}, a_{m+1}] \cap I(k) \neq \emptyset, k\in \mathbb{N}\} < + \infty$, so that $\sum_{m=0}^{M-1} \# \{k : [a_{m}, a_{m+1}] \cap I(k) \neq \emptyset, k\in \mathbb{N}\} \geq \#\{k: k\in \mathbb{N}_+\} = \infty$ gives a contradiction.